 It feels like it is all coming together this year.
-Our wine business, our Etsy shop, our search for our own restoration home, learning French, learning Duck, all seems to be taking off for us.
+Our wine business, our Etsy shop, growing our new website, purchase of our own restoration home, learning French, learning Duck.
+Yup, it all seems to be taking off for us.
 And me, although a tad overwhelmed, I say ~ ‘Bring it on!’

-So Brand New Year, meant it was time to do Brand New Website and give it more of a raison d’être and focus.
-I started working on the new site in January, end of January if truly honest, but honestly, it feels like longer.
+So Brand New Year meant it was time to do Brand New Website and give it more of a raison d’être and focus.
+I started working on the new site in January, end of January if truly honest.
+But, honestly, it feels like longer.
 What a process!
 Such a right of passage I have to pass it along.
-And whilst I am at it, as part of our website launch, enjoy 20% off in our shop.
-More details at the end.

 WordPress vs well, WordPress

-Original Blog Website builder: WordPress.com (free, lots and lots of information out there for help, lovely designs, but wordpress is in your url)
+Original Blog Website builder: WordPress.com (free, lots and lots of information out there for help, lovely theme designs, but the word ‘wordpress’ will be in your url)

 Current Blog Website builder: WordPress.org (still more lovely themes, lots of help info, and more widgets ~I love widgets~ and coding options.)

 Theme: WPHoot’s Brigsby, e-commerce and blog.
 (I like it, but has some limitations I have had to work around.
 Personal help is good, but a bit slow.)

 And… Welcome!
 Now, visit our website and have a good look around!
 I put a lot of work into it.

 See you soon! À bientôt!